ENIGMA-KUN/deepfake_detection/README.md

 streamlit run app.py
 ```

-The application will automatically download the necessary model weights on first run.
+The application will automatically download the necessary model weights on first run if you don't have them.

 ## 📊 How It Works